koeninger/kafka-exactly-once/blogpost.md

       val stream = KafkaUtils.createDirectStream(...)
       ...
       stream.foreachRDD { rdd =>
-        // Cast the rdd to an interface that lets us get a collection of offset ranges val offsets = rdd.asInstanceOf[HasOffsetRanges].offsetRanges
+        // Cast the rdd to an interface that lets us get an array of OffsetRange val offsetRanges = rdd.asInstanceOf[HasOffsetRanges].offsetRanges

-        rdd.mapPartitionsWithIndex { (i, iter) =>
+        rdd.foreachPartition { iter =>
-          // index to get the correct offset range for the rdd partition we're working on val osr: OffsetRange = offsets(i)
+          // index to get the correct offset range for the rdd partition we're working on val osr: OffsetRange = offsetRanges(TaskContext.get.partitionId)

           // get any needed data from the offset range val topic = osr.topic